Athens in October 2025: Weather, Events & What to See

 Athens Technopolis Jazz Festival (Encore)

-• What to expect: Free concerts by Greek and international jazz acts.
-Arrive early—first-come seating fills by 7:30 pm.
+Free concerts by Greek and international jazz acts.
+First-come seating fills by 7:30 pm.

 Design Athens